“I thought you already solved that case!” Was that my dad whispering to me from the great beyond?

 “Divorce or not, that’s a harsh thing to do—to leave a pregnant wife and three babies,” I said.

-“Maybe his intentions had been good.
+“Maybe his intentions were good.
 Maybe he thought he’d make his fortune in America and return home.
 Or send for the family.
 Jersey City was right across the Hudson River from New York City.”

 I checked.
 Yes, Jersey City was a transportation boom town and teeming with immigrants.”
 I pulled up an old map.
 Newark Avenue and Warren Street were just blocks from the river.”
 (Click on the map below to enlarge it.)